NOAA BIG Barbara Tobe SCHOLARSHIP

 HISTORY OF THE SCHOLARSHIP

-The National Oceanic and Atmospheric Administration (NOAA) supports equal opportunity and diversity in the workforce.
+The National Oceanic and Atmospheric Administration (NOAA) support equal employment opportunity and diversity in the workforce.
 It actively seeks and recruits women and minorities for current and future employment.
-To that end, in 1996, the NOAA Chapter of Blacks in Government (BIG) established an African American Scholarship Committee that awards $1,000 scholarships each year to graduating seniors from local area high schools who plan to attend college immediately after high school.
+To that end, in 1996, the NOAA Chapter of Blacks In Government (BIG) established an African American Scholarship Committee that awards $1,000 scholarships each year to graduating seniors from local area high schools who plan to attend college immediately after high school.
+The primary purpose of the scholarship was to assist exceptional African American students with college expenses and to introduce them to NOAA and future career possibilities.
+To date, the Scholarship Committee has awarded over $69,000 to local students.

 WHO MAY APPLY?